drone-plugins/drone-s3-sync/DOCS.md

 * `delete` - deletes files in the target not found in the source
 * `content_type` - override default mime-types to use this value
 * `metadata` - set custom metadata
+* `redirects` - targets that should redirect elsewhere

 The following is a sample S3 configuration in your .drone.yml file: